Drugs

 Go to full drug description

-Rabies Vaccine Down arrow Up arrow
+Rabies Vaccine - New Update!
+Down arrow Up arrow

 • Single-dose 1 ml and 0.5 ml vials, both equivalent to 1 vaccination dose (IM).